racer-rust/racer/README.md

 ### Kate integration

-The Kate community maintains a [plugin](http://quickgit.kde.org/?p=kate.git&a=tree&&f=addons%2Frustcompletion).
-It will be bundled with future releases of Kate (read more [here](https://blogs.kde.org/2015/05/22/updates-kates-rust-plugin-syntax-highlighting-and-rust-source-mime-type)).
+The Kate community maintains a [plugin](https://cgit.kde.org/kate.git/tree/addons/rustcompletion).
+It is bundled with recent releases of Kate (tested with 16.08 - read more [here](https://blogs.kde.org/2015/05/22/updates-kates-rust-plugin-syntax-highlighting-and-rust-source-mime-type)).

 1. Enable 'Rust code completion' in the plugin list in the Kate config dialog;